-Mr. Watkins leads the company's communications activities across all divisions of The Madison Square Garden Company, including the Knicks, Rangers, Liberty, Sports Properties, MSG Entertainment and MSG Media.
-He oversees the company's senior public relations staff as well as strategic communications planning and execution for all company announcements, corporate strategy, financial reporting, and issues and events at all company venues.
+A 32-year MSG veteran, Mr. Watkins serves as chief communications officer, responsible for communications activities across all of the company’s divisions, including the Knicks, Rangers, Liberty, Sports Properties, MSG Entertainment and MSG Media.
+He oversees the company's senior public relations staff as well as strategic communications planning and execution for all company announcements, corporate strategy, financial reporting, and events at all company venues.
 Mr. Watkins also manages the company's VIP Services, Corporate Events and Photography areas.

-Over his long career with the company, Mr. Watkins has played an integral role in shaping the communications strategies for some of the most important and high profile events and announcements in the company's history.
-These include the 1994 New York Rangers Stanley Cup victory, the unprecedented, three-year Transformation of Madison Square Garden, and the acquisitions of Radio City Music Hall, the Beacon Theatre and the Forum in Inglewood, CA. He has also guided the media relations efforts surrounding the company's partnerships with Tribeca Film Festival and Azoff MSG Entertainment, as well as its involvement in the Concert for New York City, From the Big Apple to the Big Easy and 12-12-12, The Concert for Sandy Relief benefits, and was a key contributor to The Madison Square Garden Company's successful spin-off from Cablevision.
+Over his long career with the company, Mr. Watkins has played an integral role in shaping the communications strategies for some of the most important and high-profile events and announcements in the company's history.
+These include the 1994 New York Rangers Stanley Cup victory, the unprecedented, three-year Transformation of the Madison Square Garden Arena, and the acquisitions of Radio City Music Hall, the Beacon Theatre and the Forum in Inglewood, CA. He has also guided the media relations efforts surrounding the company's partnerships with Tribeca Enterprises, owner of the Tribeca Film Festival, and Azoff MSG Entertainment, and was a key contributor to The Madison Square Garden Company's successful spin-off from Cablevision.
+In addition, Mr. Watkins has been heavily involved in MSG's larger philanthropic efforts, directing communications for several of the company’s prominent benefit concerts -- “The Concert for New York City," "From the Big Apple to the Big Easy” and "12-12-12, The Concert for Sandy Relief."

-Mr. Watkins has been a fixture at The Madison Square Garden Company for 31 years, starting as a student intern with the New York Rangers in 1983.
+A fixture at The Madison Square Garden Company for more than three decades, Mr. Watkins started as a student with the New York Rangers in 1983.
 After being hired by the team's public relations department full-time in 1986, he went on to run the department three years later.
 Following the Rangers Stanley Cup victory in 1994, he joined MSG Network in 1995, where he served as vice president, marketing and public relations, before being named senior vice president of communications in 1997, followed by executive vice president of communications in 2010.